 Keeping yourself safe and looking after your wellbeing

-When you’re helping someone with first aid, it’s also important to keep yourself safe.
-This could mean looking out for any dangers, or making sure you feel confident and able to cope with unexpected situations.
+When we're helping someone with first aid, it’s also important to keep ourselves safe.
+This could mean looking out for any dangers, or making sure we feel confident and able to cope with unexpected situations.
 It could also mean knowing who to go to for help or support and having some skills to cope.
-Remember, you can always call for help if you need to.
+Remember, we can always call for help if we need to.

-- Learn and practise looking after your wellbeing
+- Learn and practise how to look after our wellbeing

-- Learn and practise how to keep yourself and others safe
+- Learn and practise how to keep ourselves and others safe

 Do you have a learner ID?

 With this activity consider what is needed when helping others by exploring the practical and emotional aspects of first aid.
 Take a sheet of paper and draw a line down the centre to make two columns.
 Write ‘practical’ at the top of one column, and ‘emotional’ at the top of the other.